 Vue School offers 3 different courses with a total of 30 lessons and over 130 minutes of material.
 They're all taught by Roman Kuba.
 The course about testing fundamentals is free, so you can peek into it.

 This course is specifically for unit testing (and not touching E2E or integration tests).
-It has just started, so new videos will be shared regularly between February and April 2020.

 You can watch and read the introduction about What to test for free, and sign up to access the whole course!